poetaman/arttime/README.md

 In future an installation script will be added to the project.

 # Troubleshooting
+- Error launching without any arguments, or art with unicode characters is not centered in terminal?
+  - This is mostly because zsh on your system is old.
+Try upgrading zsh to version 5.8 or above.
+Latest macOS already comes with version 5.9 preinstalled on the computer.
+If you use a Linux distribution that has very old zsh in its package repositories, you might have to build zsh with a higher version with some more effort.
 - Some art does not render correctly?
   - This is mostly because your terminal application does not support 24-bit true color (like macOS's builtin [Terminal.app](https://en.wikipedia.org/wiki/Terminal_(macOS))).
 Some suggestions: 1. easiest for macOS: [iTerm2](https://iterm2.com), 2. for multiple  OSes: [Alacritty](https://alacritty.org), [WezTerm](https://wezfurlong.org/wezterm/), [Kitty](https://sw.kovidgoyal.net/kitty/) etc. Check the list maintained [here](https://gist.github.com/sindresorhus/bed863fb8bedf023b833c88c322e44f9#now-supporting-truecolour) to know more terminals that support true colors.
   - Another possibility is your system does not have fonts for braille characters.
 Some of the above terminal emulators come with builtin fonts for missing characters, or on-the-fly find missing characters from fonts installed on your system.
 For that to work, make sure to install at least one font on your system that has braille characters.